What moves beneath the surface shapes everything above it.

 It starts with a conversation

 If you're curious about working together, we would start by having a conversation.
-You don't need to know exactly what you're looking for.
+You don't necessarily need to know exactly what you're looking for.
 Often the most useful thing that comes out of a first call is simply more clarity about what you need, whether I'm the right person to help, and what a next step might look like.

 OFFERINGS: